What does a dietitian do?

 Career outlook for a dietitian

-The Bureau of Labor Statistics expects employment of dietitians and nutritionists in the U.S. to grow much faster than average out to 2026, especially in nursing homes, residential care facilities, and clinics.
+The Bureau of Labor Statistics expects employment of dietitians and nutritionists in the U.S. to grow faster than average out to 2030, especially in nursing homes, residential care facilities, and clinics.
 It is now well-known how food plays a role in preventing and treating diseases, so professionals are needed to help plan diets for those with health conditions and for those who are aging.

 With additional training and experience, some dietitians become directors of nutritional services, self-employed consultants, teachers at universities or medical centers, or industry sales representatives.
 With a graduate degree, some dietitians advance to research, clinical, or public health positions.
 Other opportunities for advancement are available by specializing in a particular area of nutrition, such as diabetes or pediatrics.